RootScopeInc/RootScope/README.md

 # RootScope

-**RootScope** is a Linux black box recorder for postmortem root cause analysis and real-time system forensics.

-It continuously captures system activity at the kernel level — including file system changes, device events, and process execution — and reconstructs a searchable, timestamped timeline.
-Even when logs are missing, rotated, or incomplete, RootScope helps you trace exactly what happened.
+**RootScope** is a Linux black box recorder — a source of truth for system activity.
+It runs entirely in userspace, leveraging kernel primitives like **audit netlink**, **udev**, and **fanotify** to capture file, process, and device events in real time.
+These raw signals are automatically correlated into a searchable, timestamped timeline that traces every event back to its origin.

 ---

 ## 🧠 Why RootScope?

-Logs can be tampered with, rotated, or incomplete.
-Field issues are impossible to reproduce.

-RootScope exists to make postmortem debugging less guesswork — by recording the ground truth directly from the kernel.
+Failures rarely happen the way you expect.
+They can be silent, intermittent, and nearly impossible to reproduce — and when they strike, logs are often missing, rotated, or misleading.
+Traditional observability assumes you knew what to log ahead of time; RootScope exists for everything you didn’t anticipate.

-Unlike traditional observability tools, RootScope:
+Unlike logging and instrumentation, RootScope:
-- Works even when logs are missing, incomplete, or wiped
-- Records system-level activity — bypassing the logging paradigm entirely
+- Provides a **ground-truth record** that doesn’t depend on prior instrumentation
+- Captures **system-level activity** across processes, files, and devices
-- Is lightweight and self-contained, storing everything locally without external agents or cloud dependencies
+- Is **lightweight and self-contained**, storing data locally without external agents or cloud dependencies

 ## 👤 Who Is RootScope For?

 RootScope is designed for **engineers working close to the system**, where traditional logs and observability tools fall short.
-It's ideal for:
+It’s built for situations where you need answers but your usual signals are missing or misleading.

-- **Platform engineers & infra teams** tracing filesystem, mount, or device changes
+- **Platform engineers & infra teams** debugging why `/mnt/data` suddenly unmounted or which process filled `/tmp` before a crash
-- **Security engineers & incident responders** who need visibility even when logs are wiped or tampered with
+- **Security engineers & incident responders** investigating *who deleted `/etc/passwd`* or which process opened a sensitive device node
-- **Embedded Linux developers** debugging field-only failures and boot-time issues
-- **SREs & reliability engineers** running postmortems with missing or rotated logs
+- **SREs & reliability engineers** reconstructing why a service failed after a newly deployed service raced on a shared file
-- **Anyone investigating** system state changes with no clear trace of "what happened"
+- **Compliance & Auditting** monitoring what happens to the entire `/etc` directory when something runs to catch misconfigurations, tampering, or policy drift

 RootScope is for you if:
 - The process is gone, the file is deleted, and the trail is cold
-- You only know *when* the failure occurred — not why
+- You only know *when* something broke — not how or why
-- You encounter a system failure you didn’t anticipate, and audit rules or journald missed it
+- You’ve hit a failure mode no one instrumented for, and audit rules or journald missed it
-- You need a reliable, greppable forensic trail long after the fact
+- You need a greppable forensic trail to rewind the system state after the fact

----

-## 🚀 Key Use Cases

-- Find the root cause of system failures after the fact
-- Reconstruct what changed on the system and who did it
-- Detect transient bugs and timing issues that logs missed
-- Investigate security-related events like unexpected file or device access

 ---